idee-web/directus-extension-display-translations-context/README.md

 ![Demonstration of the extension](docs/screenshots/directus-extension-display-translations-context-table.png)

-# Directus Display Translations Context
+# Directus Display Translations Context...

 The "Directus Translations Context Display" extension is a display extension optimized for multilingual content in Directus.
 It automatically displays translated content in the Directus admin interface based on advanced language selection criteria.